 Is it any good?

-Wonderfully imaginative, this work by Michel Ocelot (also responsible for the delightful Kirikou and the Sorceress and Azur & Asmar: The Princes' Quest) relies upon simplicity, vibrant color, an uncommon animation style, and traditional heroes, villains, and monsters for his magic.
+This is a wonderfully imaginative work by Michel Ocelot (also responsible for the delightful Kirikou and the Sorceress and Azur & Asmar: The Princes' Quest).
+He relies upon simplicity, vibrant color, an uncommon animation style, and traditional heroes, villains, and monsters for his magic.
 The film's educational value comes from attention to the authentic detail of each of the six settings and time periods (i.e., Africa, the Caribbean Islands, the Middle Ages).
 The film's morality is found in the simple, wise messages at the core of every tale.

 Though Tales of the Night lacks the high energy, sound, and fury of many animated movies released for today's kids, bravery, cleverness, and good-hearted heroes are rarely given such an exceptional and entertaining platform.